alexch/rerun/README.md

 mean that if your program ignores SIGTERM, it takes an extra 4 to 6 seconds to restart.

+# Vagrant and VirtualBox

+If running inside a shared directory using Vagrant and VirtualBox, you must pass the `--force-polling` option.
+You may also have to pass some extra `--ignore` options too; otherwise each scan can take 10 or more seconds on directories with a large number of files or subdirectories underneath it.

 # Troubleshooting
 If you are using `zsh` as your shell, and you are specifying your `--pattern` as `**/*.rb`, you may face this error
 ```